-We have explicitly provided the solution of the Teukolsky equation in the small frequency limit, for non-rotating as well as for slowly rotating black holes.
-In this appendix we provide the general solution of the Teukolsky equation in the small frequency limit for arbitrarily rotating black holes.
-The corresponding equation in the small frequency limit has already been presented in \ref{app_gen_eq}, whose solution for an arbitrarily rotating black hole reads,
+We have explicitly provided the solution of the Teukolsky equation in the small-frequency limit, for nonrotating as well as for slowly rotating black holes.
+In this appendix we provide the general solution of the Teukolsky equation in the small-frequency limit for arbitrarily rotating black holes.
+The corresponding equation in the small-frequency limit has already been presented in \ref{app_gen_eq}, whose solution for an arbitrarily rotating black hole reads

 where $C_1$ and $C_2$ are constants arising from the second-order Teukolsky equation.
-Since our analysis is valid only up to linear orders of $M\omega$, here also we expanded the quantities $D_1$, $I_1$, and $H_1$ in the linear orders of $M\omega$ (neglecting second and higher order term), yielding the following expression for the quantity $D_{1}$,
+Since our analysis is valid only up to linear orders of $M\omega$, here also we have expanded the quantities $D_1$, $I_1$, and $H_1$ in the linear orders of $M\omega$ (neglecting second- and higher-order term), yielding the following expression for the quantity $D_{1}$:

-Along identical lines the expression for $I_{1}$ reads,
+Along identical lines, the expression for $I_{1}$ reads

-and finally, for the remaining quantity $H_{1}$, we obtain,
+and finally, for the remaining quantity $H_{1}$, we obtain

-These expressions will be used in the future for determining the response function of an arbitrarily rotating black hole, from which an expression for the tidal Love number can also be arrived at.
+These expressions will be used in the future for determining the response function of an arbitrarily rotating black hole, from which an expression for the tidal Love numbers can also be arrived at.